-Due to favourable data from clinical trials regarding the immunogenicity, effectiveness, and safety of HPV vaccinations and the registration of the first vaccine in 2006, starting from 2007, HPV vaccinations were recommended by influential societies and organizations, and they began to be implemented in immunization programmes in a number of countries in world.
-So far, Poland has not joined the group of nearly 90% of high-income countries according to the World Bank classification, which have implemented HPV vaccination in PIPs [42].
-The Global Strategy to Accelerate the Elimination of Cervical Cancer as a Public Health Problem announced by the WHO in 2020, among its 3 key goals, included one to fully vaccinate 90% of the population of girls up to 15 years of age by the year 2030 [42].
-The key points of the previous WHO position from 2017 are as follows: 1) HPV vaccinations should be implemented in national immunization programmes, 2) the prevention of cervical cancer is a priority, 3) HPV vaccinations should be carried out in girls prior to sexual initiation, 4) vaccination should be implemented as part of a coordinated strategy including, inter alia, education on the risk of HPV infections, training of medical personnel, and information for women on screening tests, 5) the priority cohort for vaccination is girls between 9 and 14 years of age, and 6) vaccination of secondary target groups (girls > 15 years of age and boys) is only recommended if it is feasible, cost effective, and does not limit the funding of priority cohort vaccinations and cervical cancer screening programmes [7].
-The position of the European Centre for
+Due to very favourable data from clinical trials regarding the immunogenicity, effectiveness and safety of HPV vaccinations and the registration of the first vaccine in 2006, starting from 2007, HPV vaccinations were recommended by influential societies and organisations, and they began to be implemented in immunisation programmes in a number of countries.
+So far,

-Disease Prevention and Control from 2020 is mainly devoted to the vaccination of people with HIV, boys, and the introduction of HPV 9 [43].
-Among the key conclusions, it points to: 1) the effectiveness of HPV 9 in the prevention of infections and lesions related to HPV 31, 33, 45, 52, and 58 (high quality data) and HPV 6, 11, 16, and 18 (indirect data, moderate quality), 2) no direct data on the effectiveness of HPV 2 in men (evidence of its high immunogenicity), 3) high dependence of cost-effectiveness on priorities and the local situation in a given country (if the priority is cervical cancer prevention, the most cost-effective strategy is to maximize vaccination of girls; vaccination of boys may improve effectiveness cost-effective with a low coverage of the cohorts of girls; universal vaccination of girls and boys is recommended if the goal is to prevent various consequences of HPV infections).
-The United States Advisory Committee on Immunization Practices: 1) recommends routine immunization of 11-12-year-olds and catch-up vaccinations for unvaccinated people up to 26 years of age, 2) points to minimal public health benefits of vaccinating people between 26 and 45 years of age, and 3) recommends taking combined (doctor-patient) decisions in this regard because these individuals may benefit from vaccination in individual situations [44].
+Poland has not joined the group of nearly 90% of the countries classified by the World Bank as high income that have implemented HPV vaccination in PIPs [42].
+One of the three key goals of the Global Strategy to Accelerate the Elimination of Cervical Cancer as a Public Health Problem announced by WHO in 2020 is to fully vaccinate 90% of the population of girls up to 15 years of age by year 2030 [42].
+The key points of the previous WHO position from 2017 are as follows: 1) HPV vaccinations should be implemented in national immunisation programmes, 2) the prevention of cervical cancer is a priority, 3) HPV vaccinations should be carried out in girls prior to sexual initiation, 4) vaccination should be implemented as part of a coordinated strategy including, inter alia, education on the risk of HPV infections, training of medical personnel and information for women on screening tests, 5) the priority cohort for vaccination is girls between 9-14 years of age, 6) vaccination of secondary target groups (girls > 15 years of age and boys) it is recommended only if it is feasible, cost effective and does not limit the funding of priority cohort vaccinations and cervical cancer screening programmes [7].
+From 2020 forward, the position of the European Centre for Disease Prevention and Control is devoted mainly to the vaccination of people with HIV, to boys and to the introduction of HPV9 [43].
+Among the key conclusions, it points to: 1) the effectiveness of HPV9 in the prevention of infections and lesions related to HPV 31, 33, 45, 52 and 58 (high quality data) and HPV 6, 11, 16, 18 (indirect data, moderate quality) 2) no direct data in effectiveness of HPV2 in men (evidence of its high immunogenicity), 3) high dependence of cost-effectiveness on priorities and the local situation in a given country (if the priority is cervical cancer prevention, the most cost-effective strategy is to maximise the vaccination of girls; the vaccination of boys may improve effectiveness cost-effective with a low coverage of the cohorts of girls; universal vaccination of girls and boys is recommended if the goal is to prevent various consequences of HPV infections).
+The United States Advisory Committee on Immunisation Practices: 1) recommends routine immunisation of 11-12 year-olds and catch-up vaccinations for unvaccinated people up to 26 years of age, 2) points to minimal public health benefits of vaccinating people between 26 and 45 years of age and recommends taking combined (doctor-patient) decisions in this regard, as these individuals may benefit from vaccination in individual situations [44].
 The National Oncological Strategy for 2020-2030 in Poland assumes the commencement of the vaccination process for girls and boys in 2021 and 2026, respectively, and vaccinating at least 60% of adolescents by 2028, and also points to the need to conduct an information campaign on the benefits of HPV vaccination [45].
-HPV vaccines have the recommendation of the President of the Agency for Health Technology Assessment and Tariff System [46, 47], and according to the opinion of experts from 2020, they should constitute an integral part of the comprehensive prevention of cervical cancer in Poland [48].
+HPV vaccines have the recommendation of the President of the Agency for Health Technology Assessment and Tariff System [46-47] and, according to the opinion of experts from 2020, they should constitute an integral part of the comprehensive prevention of cervical cancer in Poland [48].